 5. Power View

 Power View is an essential feature of Power BI that allows generating interactive charts, graphs, and data maps.
-It is helpful in generating visually interactive charts and graphs from the financial dataset and consolidating that information to draw conclusions and make important financial decisions.
+It helps generate visually interactive charts and graphs from the financial dataset and consolidating that information to draw conclusions and make important financial decisions.

 The aforementioned uses of Power BI serve the purpose of financial data management and analysis exceptionally well.
 However, Power BI is not limited to just such uses; it offers a wide array of services for data management.
 It is considered an integral tool of financial management for large businesses and corporations, where financial data is in large numbers and is much higher in complexity.

 To learn more about the dashboarding tool, check out CFI’s Power BI Fundamentals course!
-Know more about telling meaningful stories with data, organizing and manipulating large and complex datasets, and creating powerful dashboards.
+Learn more about telling meaningful stories with data, organizing and manipulating large and complex datasets, and creating powerful dashboards.